xaviervia/tessellation/README.md

 }
 ```

-The cross window/tab synchronization will conspire with another effect and come back to bite us in one of the gotchas.
+The cross window/tab synchronization will conspire with another effect and [come back to bite us in the gotchas](#gotchas-and-easter-eggs).

 ### Log effect